gkhmara/specialty_food_products_auth/README.md

 * Type the command *postgres* to start server
 * Create a new tab in the terminal or console and type the command *rails s*
 * Open a web browser and navigate to *localhost:3000*
+* Click the *Sign up!* button
+* Create a user account<br>- Non-admin users are restricted to only adding reviews
+* To make a user a admin: open the terminal or console and type *User.first.update(admin:true)<br>- Admins have access to all portions of the site.
+They can create and delete products and reviews

 ## Known Bugs